 And that’s okay.

-But the small efforts we make day in and day out DO make a difference, I promise!
+But the small efforts you make day in and day out DO make a difference!

 Choose a few activities from this article and just get started!
 And remember, if it doesn’t go perfectly – that is okay.
 Try again the next day.
 And the day after that.